smallAreaHealthStatisticsUnit/rapidInquiryFacility/docs/Installation/QuickstartGuide.md

 ## Problems

 If the installer ends with a message that indicates that there was a problem, you should examine the messages before that to work out what caused the problem, and [consult the Troubleshooting Guide](/Installation/Troubleshooting).

+## Taxonomies

+A default RIF installation has the ICD9 and a sample of the ICD10 data.
+See the relevant  [section of the full  guide](InstallationGuide#taxonomies) for more details.